sanketrahul/3D_object_detection/README.md

 Later, we will integrate step 1 and 3.
 Also, we will create the 3D object detection as a nodelet to be integrated with jsk_pcl_ros.

+Dependencies:
+PCL 1.8.1
+ROS Kinetic
+Ubuntu

+Running of Code:

+First, git clone this code in you ros workstation.

+Then run catkin build to run the code.

+Also, download sample model(milk.pcd) and scene(milk_cartoon_all_small_clorox.pcd) pcd files from http://www.pointclouds.org/documentation/tutorials/correspondence_grouping.php#correspondence-grouping.
+Save these file at ros workstation.

+Further, run command: roslaunch openni_launch openni.launch

+Then on new terminal run command: rosrun 3D_object_detection 3D_object_detection input:=/camera/depth/points

+It should output of the model and scene correspondence.

 Credits: This work has been carried out for Google Summer of Code 2018 under mentorship of Prof. Kei Okada (@k-okada)